-- Use in conjunction with any acrylic medium or acrylic color when increased flow and absorption and decreased film tension and friction are important.
+- Use in conjunction with any acrylic medium or acrylic colour when increased flow and absorption and decreased film tension and friction are important.

 - A flow enhancer that improves the flow, absorption and blending of any water-soluble paint (i.e. acrylic paint), medium, ink or dye.

-- Minimizes brush marks by reducing friction of paint application.
+- Minimizes brush marks by reducing the friction of paint application.

 - Does not contain binder.
 Over thinning of acrylic paint with Liquitex Flow-AidTM and applying to a non-absorbent surface (i.e. gessoed canvas) may result in poor adhesion.
 Always make a test piece for your particular application and surface.